 Most businesses will be up and running (ie. teaching and earning money) by the end of the four month training.

 Maximum of three participants per training session.
 Intimate, team based learning experience.

-Team discussions three times a month, with homework and deliverable due
+Team discussions four times a month, with homework and deliverables due weekly.

 We encourage you to read our FAQ.
 We have answers to more than twenty other common questions.